stevenkword/WP-Present/README.md

 Create beautiful slide presentations with the the power of WordPress and the elegance of reveal.js

-Demo coming soon to http://wppresent.org
+Demo coming soon to http://wppresent.org.
 Currently works best with Chrome & Safari

-A big shout out to Hakim El Hattab of reveal.js, http://hakim.se
+This plugin is partly based upon the reveal.js by Hakim El Hattab (http://hakim.se).

+If you'd like to contribute to the plugin you can find it on GitHub: https://github.com/stevenkword/WP-Present

 ## Installation ##
 1. Upload "/wp-present" to the "/wp-content/plugins/" directory.